ihmcrobotics/ihmc_valkyrie_ros/README.md

 This package provides several launch scripts.
 By default, they all use the latest stable release of IHMC Open Robotics Software as provided on JCenter/Bintray.

 This software can also be used with a local build of IHMC Open Robotics Software.
-For more information, see [the GitHub Pages documentation](TODO fill this in)
+For more information, see [the IHMC ROS Java Adapter](https://github.com/ihmcrobotics/ihmc_ros_core/tree/develop/ihmc_ros_java_adapter).

 ##Usage